-Indicator Report - Carbon Monoxide: Hospitalizations and Emergency Department (ED) Visits
+Health Indicator Report of Carbon Monoxide: Hospitalizations and Emergency Department (ED) Visits

-Data NotesThese records use the same data sets that are used for the hospital discharge and emergency department records queries, except the date of admission is used here (instead of the date of discharge).
+NotesThese records use the same data sets that are used for the hospital discharge and emergency department records queries, except the date of admission is used here (instead of the date of discharge).
 Therefore, small number differences are possible.
-Count of hospitalizations and emergency department visits due to carbon monoxide poisoning per age group from 2000-2010 divided by sum of midyear population for each age group.

-- Utah Inpatient Hospital Discharge Data, Office of Health Care Statistics, Utah Department of Health.
-Population Estimates: Utah Governor's Office of Planning and Budget.
+- Utah Inpatient Hospital Discharge Data, Office of Health Care Statistics, Utah Department of Health

 DefinitionCarbon monoxide (CO) is an odorless, colorless, and poisonous gas that can cause sudden illness and death if inhaled.

 NumeratorNumber of hospitalizations or emergency department visits for carbon monoxide (CO) poisoning.

 What Is Being Done?There are organizations that provide free information about carbon monoxide (CO) poisoning and prevention such as the Centers for Disease Control and Prevention (CDC).
 Also, health promotion and outreach activities often take place to educate the public about CO poisoning and prevention.
 However, it is primarily up to the individual to practice behaviors to prevent CO poisoning such as installing working CO detectors and using equipment properly that emits CO gas.